afni/afni_doc/SUMA/Viewer.rst

    :ref:`(link)<media/colop.0000.jpg>`

-..

-Background attenuation is not affected by plane's opacity
-* try turning it on and off again with :ref:`a <LC_a>`
+Background attenuation is not affected by plane's opacity.
+Try turning it on and off again with :ref:`a <LC_a>`:

 .. figure:: media/colop.0001.jpg
    :align: center